RamitKataria/top-down-shooter/README.md

 having to do an action such as changing direction and firing bullet.

+- As a user, I want to be able to restart a game while the game is running.

 - As a user, I want to be able to save the state of the game to file.

-- As a user, I want to be able to optionally load the game from file when the program starts.
+- As a user, I want the game to continue from the saved game from file when the program starts.

+- As a user, I want to be able to delete the saved game.